5 ways to find and keep middle-income donors

 FYI: Don’t forget to Register for Charitable Solicitation

 In the U.S., find out which states require registration by checking out this map from Affinity Fundraising Registration.
 In the U.K., you must register your charity with the Charity Commission if you have more than £5,000 in annual income — or if you're a charitable incorporated organization (CIO), whatever your income.
-Check with the Charity Commission for guidance on how to register your charity.

 #2.
 Cultivate New Donors for Your Nonprofit

-Raising money for charity?
+A robust fundraising strategy includes finding and cultivating new donors, which may prove more difficult in 2018.
 Learn to do more with less.
 Use these tips to leverage your limited resources to attract the donors you need to succeed.

 Start with your contacts